Medicare Says This Service Is Not Covered

 There is an important difference between two types of non-covered services:

 - Blanket exclusions: Some services are excluded from Medicare by law, such as routine dental care, most vision and hearing services, cosmetic surgery, and long-term custodial care.
-These cannot be appealed successfully because coverage would require a change in the law.
+These generally cannot be appealed.
+However, some exclusions now have exceptions — for example, weight loss drugs (Wegovy, Zepbound) were previously excluded but are now covered through the Medicare GLP-1 Bridge program starting July 2026.

 - Situational denials: Some services are covered only in certain circumstances.
 For example, a service might be covered for one diagnosis but not another, or it might require specific conditions to be met.
 These denials may be worth appealing.